Makster04/MACHINE_LEARNING_WARMUPS/UNIFORM_DISTRIBUTION.md

 These slides are mainly teaching five important ideas:

-* What makes a distribution uniform
+- What makes a distribution uniform
-* What (a) and (b) represent
+- What \(a\) and \(b\) represent
-* Why the PDF has a constant height
+- Why the PDF has a constant height
-* How probability is calculated from the uniform PDF
+- How probability is calculated from the uniform PDF
-* How the uniform CDF is constructed
+- How the uniform CDF is constructed

 ---

 ## 1. A uniform distribution gives equal density throughout an interval

-A **continuous uniform distribution** models a continuous random variable when all possible values within a particular interval have the same frequency/density of occurrence.
+A **continuous uniform distribution** models a continuous random variable when all possible values within a particular interval have the same density of occurrence.

 The slides use the example of calling a tech-support line.